Fathom vs RE/MAX: Structural Comparison (2026)

 Fathom Realty

-Fathom is publicly traded on NASDAQ (FATH) at approximately $2 per share.
+Fathom Holdings is publicly traded on NASDAQ (FTHM).
 Agents do not receive stock awards as part of their compensation – there is no equity grant program tied to production milestones or agent attraction.
-The wealth-building path at Fathom is primarily through the cost savings from the flat-fee model and the revenue share program for agents who sponsor others.
+The wealth-building path at Fathom is through commission income under the flat-fee plan structure plus the revenue share program for agents who sponsor others.

 RE/MAX